ScilifelabDataCentre/pathogens-portal/README.md

 Use the URL printed at the bottom of this message (here, it's `http://localhost:1313/`) to view the site.
 Every time you save a file, the page will automatically refresh in the browser.

+#### Docker

+If you would prefer not to use Hugo, you can use the provided Dockerfile to build and run a container.

 ### Step 3: Make a pull request

 Once you're finished with your edits and they are committed and pushed to your forked repository, it's time to open a pull request.

 You can find full documentation on the [GitHub help website](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests), however in short:

-* Visit the main repository: [https://github.com/ScilifelabDataCentre/covid-hub](https://github.com/ScilifelabDataCentre/covid-hub)
+* Visit the main repository: [https://github.com/ScilifelabDataCentre/covid-portal](https://github.com/ScilifelabDataCentre/covid-portal)
 * Click the button that reads _"New Pull Request"_
 * Click the text link near the top that says _"compare across forks"_
 * In the right-hand _"head repository"_ drop down, select your username / fork.